-b) the MMTel Enabler Server obtains the OMA API call Session ID corresponding to the IMS session established in step a.
+The MMTel Enabler Server obtains IMS Session ID associated with the Third Party Call as specified in RFC 7989 [7989], the OMA API call Session ID and handles the mapping between OMA call session ID and the IMS session ID.

-NOTE: The call session ID attribute in the OMA Third Party Call API is generated by the entity implementing the OMA APIs, which is different from the IMS session Id.
+NOTE 1: The OMA call session ID attribute in the OMA Third Party Call API is generated by the entity implementing the OMA APIs, which is different from the IMS session Id.